billjeremy/hide-and-seek/README.md

 Quick start
-1. Create a virtualenv and install requirements from `requirements.txt` (if present).
+1. Create a virtualenv and install requirements from `requirements.txt` .

 2. Run the main script to generate trees and distribute files: